 Checklist for ADA Ramp Requirements

-An ADA ramp is required in commercial applications so that the public can have equal access to all buildings.
-Make sure your ramp is compliant by using this checklist; download the .pdf version at the bottom of the article.
+Below are 10 ADA ramp requirements that must be followed in commercial applications so that the public can have equal access to all buildings.
+Make sure your ADA wheelchair ramp is compliant by filling out the checklist below; download the .pdf version at the bottom of the article.